EliFUT/android/README.md

 ## Building and running

 Run `./gradlew check` to compile and run the unit tests.
-If everything passes, you can run the app on any emulator or device with API > 16 with `./gradlew assembleFastLDebug installFastLDebug`.
+If everything passes, you can run the app on any emulator or device with API > 21 with `./gradlew assembleDebug installDebug`.
 By default, the app will be pointing to the production API.
 You can change that to use your local development API by setting the `API_ENPOINT` constant in the build.gradle to `$devApiEndpoint`:
 `buildConfigField "String", "API_ENDPOINT", "\"$devApiEndpoint\""`.